telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 ### maximize

-Triggered when the window has been minimized by the user.
+Triggered when the window has been maximized by the user.
 Introduced in 2016.Q1.SP1

 #### Example - subscribe to the "maximize" event during initialization